-Both the ILGU and the GUI will hold respective EGM's where affiliated clubs will be invited to attend to vote on the Golf Ireland Proposal.
-These respective EGM's will both take place on 17th November 2018.
-The ILGU EGM will be held at Knightsbrook Hotel at 12 noon.
-The GUI EGM will be held at the Crowne Plaza Hotel, Blanchardstown at 12 noon.
+Both the ILGU and the GUI will hold respective meetings where affiliated clubs will be invited to attend to vote on the Golf Ireland Proposal.
+The ILGU AGM and the GUI EGM will both take place on 19th January 2019.
+ILGU AGM - Red Cow Moran Hotel, Dublin GUI EGM - Knightsbrook Hotel, Trim, Co.
+Meath

-The Irish Ladies Golf Union and the Golfing Union of Ireland have, since November 2015 been discussing the potential establishment of One Governing Body for Golf in Ireland.
+The Irish Ladies Golf Union and the Golfing Union of Ireland have, since November 2015 been discussing the potential establishment of One Governing Body for Golf in Ireland, to be named Golf Ireland.

 The Discussions Group (DG) was established and has four representatives from each organisation.
 Meetings have been facilitated by Jane Williams, Sia Partners who has knowledge of the workings of each organisation.